 Variation in Dry matter intake:

-The daily dry matter intake of goats during present study has to ranged from 1.17 to 2.49 kg with a concomitant average figure of 1.72 kg per goat.
-No significant variation due to change in size of goats herd per household was encountered with regard to average total dry matter intake and average D.M. supplied either through roughages or through concentrate parts of ration.
+The daily D.M. intake of goats during present study ranged from 1.17 to 2.49 kg with a concomitant average figure of 1.72 kg per goat.
+No significant variation due to change in size of goats herd per household was encountered with regard to average total D.M. intake and average D.M. supplied either through roughages or through concentrate parts of ration.

-Table-1 DM intakfe of goats.
+Table-1 DM intake of goats.